5 Tips for Outdoor Catering

 5. Choose Equipment That is Compatible with the Event Space

 Cooking outside instead of in a traditional kitchen setting can present many challenges for those who aren’t used to it.
 Without the comforts of a kitchen, having the right outdoor catering equipment for your space can determine how smoothly your event runs.
 Below are some key components to consider when deciding how to create your temporary outdoor kitchen.

 Electrical Power Sources and Hookups

 Having an electrical power source is useful for any refrigerators or holding cabinets you may need for food preparation.
 Even if the venue provides them, consider having a generator and extension cords on hand to ensure that your equipment can be powered when you arrive on site.
 When purchasing a generator, make sure that its voltage is compatible with your equipment.
 You do not want to invest in a generator with a lower capacity than your equipment requires.

 Decide whether you would like to work with liquid propane or natural gas as your heat source for cooking.
 Liquid propane is more energy-efficient, so you may not need to bring as many heavy tanks with you to your location.
 On the other hand, natural gas is often more cost-effective than propane.
 When selecting your power source, do not feel limited by which option your equipment is already set up for.
 In many cases, you can purchase conversion kits to make your supplies compatible with your selected source.
 Be sure to arrange for a professional to safely install your conversion kit in advance of your event.

 Portable Cooking Equipment

 If you cater outdoor events often, you may want to invest in mobile outdoor catering equipment.
-Supplies like portable outdoor grills and portable gas ranges are easily moved from one site to another.
+Supplies like outdoor grills and portable gas ranges are easy to move from place to place.
 Additionally, many options are designed for simple setup, so you can connect to power and begin cooking.